JoeShep/ruby-cal-project/README.md

 This is an exercise in test-driven development (TDD).
 When completed, this program will contain integration tests and unit tests that confirm the functionality of the methods.

+May 8 update: Post refactoring
+My odd, large, funky code is no more.
+What a difference a peer code review and help from Nashville Software school mentor Ben Bridges makes!
+Much smaller code overall, and it uses better practices that will make the next phase easier to implement (printing out a whole year).
+Original code now in the "cal-pre-refactor" folder just for comparison's sake.

 May 5 update:
 Spacing issue fixed.
 Very excited to have this working properly!
 Ruby is proving to be a fun environment.
 I enjoyed thinking through the logic of a possible solution and finding that Ruby allowed me to write code that followed my logic (even if